ElJayRight/old-notes/05 - ROP Emporium/01 - ret2win.md

 File checks:
 32 bit ELF with no canaries
 Checking function from within pwndbg.
-Three of intrest; main, pwnme, ret2win
+Three of interest; main, pwnme, ret2win

 For the exploit all that is needed is the buffer size and the location of the ret2win function.